benie254/postgresql-on-linux/README.md

 1. Open your terminal

-2. According to the official [PostgreSQL documentation](https://www.postgresql.org/download/linux/ubuntu/), you should run the following command:
+2. According to the official [PostgreSQL download page](https://www.postgresql.org/download/linux/ubuntu/), you should run the following command:

     ```
     apt install postgresql